Planning a solo trip to Strasbourg, France? Here’s everything you need to know for your visit:

 LOCAL WISDOM

-• Dangerous areas: none in particular, as Strasbourg is very safe.
+- Dangerous areas: Strasbourg is generally safe.
 In any case, be sure to watch your valuables and watch out for pickpockets in tourist areas.

 Recommended trip duration: 1-2 days